bjaider/bjaider/README.md

 - 🔭 I’m currently working on Livery S.A.S
 - 🌱 I’m currently learning Svelte and Flutter
-- 💬 Ask me about Colombia and its culture :colombia:
+- 💬 Ask me about Colombia and its culture
 - 📫 How to reach me: bjaider@uninorte.edu.co